liqotech/liqo/docs/design/discovery.md

 Server:

-1. create and serve a ConfigMap with stored inside a kube-config file with create-only permission on `FederationRequest` resource
+1. create and serve a ConfigMap with stored inside a kube-config file with create-only permission on `PeeringRequest` resource
 2. register master IP and ConfigMap URL to a mDNS service

 Client: